Stewart platform: Robocrane

-LIDS
+IDSS

-The Low Impact Docking System developed by NASA uses a Stewart platform to manipulate space vehicles during the docking process.
+International Docking System Standard docking ports (and predecessors like LIDS) use a Stewart platform to align space vehicles during the docking process.

 CAREN

 The Computer Assisted Rehabilitation Environment developed by Motek Medical uses a Stewart platform coupled with virtual reality to do advanced biomechanical and clinical research.

 Taylor Spatial Frame

 Dr. J. Charles Taylor used the Stewart platform to develop the Taylor Spatial Frame, an external fixator used in orthopedic surgery for the correction of bone deformities and treatment of complex fractures.